Are Holiday Layaway Programs Right for You?

-Layaway programs, used to encourage consumer spending, have been around since the Great Depression.
+Though layaway programs are starting to become a thing in the past, there are still some stores offering the option.
 The concept is simple.
 You find something you want, make a deposit, and have the item held until paid in full.

 While layaway programs provide an alternative to making purchases on credit, there are some caveats to be aware of.
 As you begin planning for the holidays, carefully consider the pros and cons for each of your options.

 One thing to note is that while most layaway programs have some similarities, each program will have a unique set of rules.
 This is exemplified in the list of top layaway programs.
 When comparing layaway options, you’ll want to start by determining the following:

 - Can you apply for layaway online or do you have to apply in person?